sci-42ver/SICP_SDF/sicp_notes.md

 Review of the solution at the top: review history comments.
 Review one history comment
+Review the top comment and the 2 tests.
+Give one sample implementation.
 ```
   - IMHO wiki always have many redundant comments for some easy exercises
     like 2.1, etc.